olebole/irafdoc/doc/echelle.doecslit.rst

   <dd>The order positions at a series of points along the dispersion are measured
   and a function is fit to these positions.
 This may be done interactively to examine the traced positions and adjust the fitting parameters.
-To exit the interactive fitting type <tt>'q'</tt>.
+To exit the interactive fitting type <span style="font-family: monospace;">'q'</span>.
 Not all orders need be examined and the
-  <tt>"NO"</tt> response will quit the interactive fitting using the last defined
+  <span style="font-family: monospace;">"NO"</span> response will quit the interactive fitting using the last defined
   fitting parameters on the remaining traces.
   </dd>
   </dl>